The League One youngster linked with a million-pound move to Real Madrid

-All Peterborough United eyes will be on a big League One game on Monday evening, plus rumours and news from the rest of the division as transfer window approaches
+Peterborough United remain a point from the automatic promotion places after League One's big game, plus rumours and news from the rest of the division as transfer window approaches

-A draw between leaders Portsmouth and second-placed Bolton Wanderers at Fratton Park would probably suit Peterborough United best.
+Pompey were worthy winners after a dominant second-half display capped by a match clinching goal from impressive Aussie forward Kusini Yengi two minutes from full-time.

-Fourth-placed Posh are currently four points behind Pompey having played a game more.
-Posh are just a point behind the Trotters, who have played two fewer games than Darren Ferguson’s side.
+The hosts had taken the lead through a Connor Shaughnessy header from a corner on the stroke of half-time.

 Elsewhere in League One Oxford United, humbled 3-0 at Posh on Saturday, are playing down suggestions they will re-sign forward Tariqe Fosu who is a free agent after his release from Brentford at the end of last season.